Komalgiri/Car-Plane-Identifier/README.md

 ## License

-Feel free to use, modify, and distribute this code for your own purposes.
+-Feel free to use, modify, and distribute this code for your own purposes.
 If you find it helpful, consider giving credit by linking to this repository.

----
-Feel free to add more details or sections to the README file if needed.
+-Feel free to add more details or sections to the README file if needed.
 This README provides a brief overview of the code's functionality and how to use it.